 You can make your plan more detailed by listing each debt along with the month you’ll pay toward each debt during the month.
 You can also use spreadsheet software to calculate the changes to your balance and predict a debt payoff balance.

 The most effective way to pay off your debt is to pay a large, lump-sum amount to one debt each month and make the minimum payment on all the other debts.
 Then, once the first debt is paid off, you’ll move to the next one on your list and continue until all your debts are paid off.
 This is more efficient than spreading larger payments around to all your debts.

 You can prioritize your debt based on:

-- Amount, paying off the smallest balance first.
-This allows you to pay off some smaller balance debts faster, giving you motivation to keep going.
+- Amount, paying off the smallest balance first (Debt Snowball Method).
+This allows you to pay off some smaller balance debts faster, giving you the motivation to keep going.

-- Interest rate, paying off the highest interest rate balance first.
+- Interest rate, paying off the highest interest rate balance first (Debt Avalanche Method).
 This usually allows you to save more money on interest in the long run, but can take a few months longer depending on your balances.

 - Any order you choose.
 Seriously, you can pay off debts in any order that will keep you motivated.
 The key is to pay one at a time.

 Once you’ve created a plan, the next step is to start making monthly payments on your debt.
 Commitment and consistency are key to making progress.
-If you’ve calculated your debt payoff time, then you already have an idea of the amount of time it will take to take to become completely debt free.
+If you’ve calculated your debt payoff, then you already have an idea of the amount of time it will take to take to become completely debt-free.
 Tracking your progress and celebrating milestones along the way will help keep you motivated to continue paying off debt.